 - topical retinoid creams

 - oral isotretinoin

-The doctor may also assess the individual for factors that could be making the acne worse, such as an underlying inflammatory disorder or a hormonal issue, such as PCOS.
-Treating these conditions may also help with acne.
+A doctor may also examine an individual for factors that could be making the acne worse, such as an underlying inflammatory condition or a hormonal issue, such as PCOS.
+Treating these health problems may also help with acne.

 - avoiding touching or rubbing pimples

 - avoiding wearing tight clothes, hats, or backpacks

 - limiting exposure to potential irritants, such as pollution and high humidity

 - washing the face regularly, especially if the skin is very oily, but not scrubbing the skin too hard